rhomobile/rhoconnect-adapters/README.md

 In some cases, it is necessary to generate an application without any standard sources.
 For this purpose, use the `--bare` option to generate just the application's skeleton.

-	rhocrm app <app_name> <CRM-backend> --bare
+	rhoconnect-adapters crmapp <app_name> <CRM-backend> --bare

-### Generating CRM source adapters for the Rhocrm application
+### Generating CRM source adapters for the Rhoconnect CRM application

-Once you create your Rhocrm application, you can generate the desired source adapters based on the CRM objects by typing the following command in your Rhocrm application directory:
+Once you create your Rhoconnect CRM application, you can generate the desired source adapters based on the CRM objects by typing the following command in your application's directory:

-	rhocrm source <CRM-object-name> <CRM-backend>
+	rhoconnect-adapters crmsource <CRM-object-name> <CRM-backend>

 Here, \<CRM\-object\-name\> must exactly correspond to the name of the CRM object you're trying to build the source adapter for.

-## Preparing the Rhocrm Application
+## Preparing the Rhoconnect CRM Application

 ### OracleOnDemand settings
 All OracleOnDemand-specific settings are located in the `vendor/oracle_on_demand/settings` directory.